Last updated: August 2026 · Shutdown date: May 15, 2026

 Timeline:

-The archived extension will continue to function after May 15 — the binary does not self-destruct.
+The archived extension continues to function — the binary does not self-destruct.
 But no bug fixes, no model compatibility updates, and no new features are coming.
 In a space where model APIs change monthly, a frozen extension has a short useful life.

 Roo Code had a layered rules system with four file locations, loaded in order from highest to lowest priority: